- What is the data protection fee for?

 - Who sets the fee?

-- When will I have to pay the new fee?
+- How often do I have to pay the data protection fee?

 - Does the fee include VAT?